Das203web-dev/level-2-assignment-5/README.md

 ### 3️⃣ Configure environment variables

 * Copy `.env.example` to `.env`
-* Fill in your own values for MongoDB, JWT, Google OAuth, SMTP, etc.
+* Fill in your own values for MongoDB, JWT, SMTP, etc.

 ### 4️⃣ Run the development server